 For countless workers around the globe, the COVID-19 pandemic is directly impacting what their day-to-day looks like—that means for most people, it is not business as usual!
 As more nations go into comprehensive states of lockdown, those of us lucky enough to keep our jobs (our thoughts go out to those not so fortunate) are mostly shifting to remote work.

 Have we mentioned that, here at Good On You, we are (and always have been) a global remote team?
 Not to brag, but because our team is handpicked from every corner of the earth, we are lucky to have the whole “working from home” thing down pat, and now is the perfect time to share our hot tips and tricks!

-Read on to discover some insights from our team on how to best manage your time and space whilst working from home, and keep your eye out for other articles about remote work, like Ethical Tops to Rock During Your Online Meetings!
+Read on to discover some insights from our team on how to best manage your time and space whilst working from home, and keep your eye out for other articles about remote work, like Sustainable Tops to Rock During Video Calls!

 Manage your space well

 When working from home, one of the most important tips we can give you is to manage your space well.
 This can mean everything from having a dedicated work space (where possible), to ensuring said space is tidy and free from distractions (like people you live with!), to having an ergonomic setup that will see you through each day in comfort.

 - “If you’re easily distracted by mess (like me) do your basic chores before starting your workday.” – Melissa, Social Media Manager (Dunedin, New Zealand)

 - “Raise your laptop!
 Make sure your workstation is healthy by raising your laptop to eye level (or even standing level).
 There are relatively cheap products like adjustable laptop stands out there that will do the trick.” – Kristian, Head of Ratings (Bristol, England)